nervosnetwork/rfcs/rfcs/0028-change-since-relative-timestamp/0028-change-since-relative-timestamp.md

 Created: 2021-02-03
 ---

-# Use input cell committing block timestamp as the start time for the relative timestamp in `since`
+# Use input cell committing block timestamp as the start time for the relative timestamp in `Since`

 ## Abstract

-This document proposes a transaction verification consensus change.
+The document proposes a consensus change for transaction verification.
 When the `since` field of the transaction input uses a relative timestamp, the referenced cell committing block timestamp is used instead of the median timestamp.

-This is a modification to the RFC17 [Transaction valid since](../0017-tx-valid-since/0017-tx-valid-since.md).
+This is a modification to RFC17, [Transaction Valid Since](../0017-tx-valid-since/0017-tx-valid-since.md).

 ## Motivation

-The current consensus rule uses the median of the timestamps in the 37 blocks preceding the referenced cell committing block.
-Getting the median timestamp is resource consuming because it requires either getting 37 block headers or caching the median timestamp for each block.
-The intention of using median time was to prevent miners from manipulating block timestamp to include more transactions.
-But it is safe to use the committing block timestamp as the start time because of two reasons:
+The current consensus rule uses the median of the timestamps in the 37 blocks preceding the committing block of the referenced cell.
+The intention of using the median timestamp was to prevent miners from manipulating block timestamps in order to include more transactions.
+It is resource-consuming to get the median timestamp because it requires either getting 37 block headers or caching the median timestamp for each block.

+It is safe to use the committing block timestamp as the start time for two reasons:

-1. The timestamp in the block header has already been verified by the network that it must be larger than the median of the previous 37 blocks and less than or equal to the current time plus 15 seconds.
+1. The timestamp in the block header has already been verified by the network, and it must exceed the median timestamp of the previous 37 blocks and be less than or equal to the current time plus 15 seconds.
 (See [RFC27](../0027-block-structure/0027-block-structure.md#timestamp-uint64))
-2. The transaction consuming a cell with the `since` requirement must wait until the cell is mature.
-During this waiting time, the transaction that created the cell has accumulated enough confirmations that it is difficult for the miner to manipulate it.
+2. The transaction that consumes a cell with the `since` requirement must wait until the cell is mature.
+During this waiting period, the transaction that created the cell has accumulated enough confirmations that it is difficult for the miner to manipulate it.

 ## Specification